MartinPellizzer/terrawhisper-compiler/articles/astragalus-membranaceus/botany/morphology.md

 Additionally, these roots feature abundant fine root hairs.
 These root hairs play a crucial role in absorbing water and essential nutrients from the soil.

+The following table shows in detail the morphological characteristics of Astragalus membranaceus roots.

 | Characteristic | Description |
 | --- | --- |
 | Root System Type  | Taproot |